canonical/ranger-k8s-operator/README.md

 ```
 juju deploy ranger-k8s --config charm-function=usersync ranger-usersync-k8s

+#optional ldap relation
+juju deploy comsys-openldap-k8s --channel=edge
+juju relate ranger-usersync-k8s comsys-openldap-k8s
 ```
-This charm connects to the Ranger Admin and OpenLDAP via configuration values.
+This charm connects to the Ranger Admin and OpenLDAP via a relation but can also be directly configured.

 #### Group management in related application
 Related applications must have the Ranger plugin configured.
 The Ranger plugin schedules regular download of Ranger policies (every 3 minutes) storing these policies within the related application in a cache.
 On access request, the requesting user's group is used when comparing to Ranger group policies to determine access.
 Therefore the related application should have the same source for groups.